longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of seminars, workshops and conferences where I have invited to give a talk.

+- 29-31.01.2024.
+3 Lecture series on Schubert Calulus for students in Chungnam National University (online), Korean.

 - 19.12.2023.
 International Workshop on Gromov-Witten Theory, Sun Yat-sen University.

 - 11.11.2023.
 Workshop on Quantum Cohomology II, SUSTech.